erickzhao/desktop-test-fixture/README.md

 ### 0.0.0-dev

-This is my first commit
+* This is my first commit
+* This is my second commit.
+I am adding cross-platform functionality.